Ramond-king05/Ramond-Background-Removal/README.md

-# Ramond-Background-Removal
+# RamondBackgroundRemoval

-A wonderful application created by Fasasi Abdul-rahman so as to remove background from images
+Upload an image and adjust the settings to remove the background for any image!